 How do I get started

-Contact the Board's Diversion Coordinator, Haley Robinson, either by telephone or by e-mail.
+Contact the Board's Diversion Coordinator by telephone.

 The Board's process for referring licensees to HPSP

 The Diversion Coordinator is the only person authorized to work with Candidates for and Licensees in HPSP, and to know their identities.
 They can be reached at (971) 673-3200 between 7:30 a.m. and 4:00 p.m.